 The prince became enamoured of his highly attractive first cousin, Princess Alix of Hesse and by Rhine, the daughter of Princess Alice of Great Britain and Grand Duke Louis of Hesse.
 Alix, however, did not reciprocate his feelings and turned down his offer of marriage.
 She later married Tsar Nicholas II of Russia and was murdered along with her husband and family during the Russian Revolution.
 In 1890, Eddy fell in love with the Catholic and therefore unsuitable, Princess Hélène of Orléans, the daughter of the Comte de Paris, the pretender to the French throne.
 Queen Victoria, who was initially opposed to the match, was persuaded otherwise when the couple made a direct personal plea for her support.
 Hélène wished to convert to the Church of England, which offer was vetoed by her father.

-After a suitable period of mourning, Princes May was later married to Albert Victor's brother, Prince George, later to suceed his father as George V.
+After a suitable period of mourning, Princes May was later married to Albert Victor's brother, Prince George, later to succeed his father as George V.

 During his tour of India in 1889, Prince Albert Victor became acquainted with Margery Haddon, the wife of Henry Haddon, a civil engineer.
 Following the death of the Prince, Mrs Haddon came to England, claiming him to be the father of her son, Clarence Haddon.
 The matter was investigated by the head of the police Special Branch and now an alcoholic, Margery Haddon's claims were eventually dismissed although she is believed to have had an affair with the Prince.

-The story that Prince Albert Victor may have commited the notorious Jack the Ripper murders surfaced during the 1960's.
-Further allegations that he fathered a child with a Whitechapel woman emerged and that he and several others committed the murders in an effort to cover up his indiscretion.
-None of these stories are actually grounded in fact or stand up aginst scrutiny.
+The story that Prince Albert Victor may have committed the notorious Jack the Ripper murders surfaced during the 1960s.
+Further allegations that he fathered a child with a Whitechapel woman emerged and that he and several others committed the murders to cover up his indiscretion.
+None of these stories are grounded in fact or stand up against scrutiny.
 On 30th September 1888, the date of the murders of Elizabeth Stride and Catherine Eddowes, the Prince was at Balmoral Castle in Scotland and was seen there by newspaper reporters.
 The Court Circular records that he was not in London at the time of any of the murders.